vegaprotocol/vegawallet/README.md

 # Vega Wallet

 `vegawallet` is the command line interface for running a Wallet service, implemented in Go.
-It is uses to sign transactions for use on [Vega](#about-vega)
+It is uses to sign transactions for use on [Vega](#about-vega).

 ## Running
 ### Configuration